jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/organization/policies.md

 0.0 score, no vulnerability can be temporarily accepted.

+## Permanent acceptance

-In the second table, you will find a list of the types of vulnerabilities that your team has suggested for permanent acceptance.
+In the second table,
+you will find a list of the
+types of vulnerabilities that
+your team has suggested for
+permanent acceptance.
-In front of each vulnerability type name, you will see whether that acceptance was approved, rejected or is pending.
+In front of each
+vulnerability type name,
+you will see whether that
+acceptance was approved,
+rejected or is pending.
-All those vulnerability types listed there as accepted will be ignored by our DevSecOps agent in its task of breaking the build.
+All those vulnerability types
+listed there as accepted will
+be ignored by our DevSecOps
+agent in its task of breaking
+the build.
+Therefore,
+you assume the risk that comes with their being allowed into production.

 ![List Types Vulnerabilities](https://res.cloudinary.com/fluid-attacks/image/upload/v1645537791/docs/web/organizations/policies_list_types_vuln.png)